DEFRA/software-development-standards/docs/guides/application-credentials.md

 # Managing Application Credentials

 Credentials should never be stored in your application code.
-Depending on how your application is deployed and what is supported by the deployment environment, credentials should either be:
+Credentials should either be:

-* Read from the environment via environment variables (see 12 factor)
+* Delivered to the environment where you application is hosted and read into environment variables (see The Twelve-Factor App [guidance on config](https://12factor.net/config))
-* Pulled directly from cloud secret stores (AWS Secrets Manager or Azure Key Vault) using appropriate Azure and AWS SDKs
+* Pulled directly from cloud secret stores (AWS Secrets Manager or Azure Key Vault) within your application at start-up using appropriate Azure and AWS SDKs

-Note: you should continue to use environment variables for configuration that affects application behaviour, such as feature toggles.
+You should continue to use environment variables for configuration that affects application behaviour, such as feature toggles.
 Pulling values from cloud secret stores should be limited to credentials.

 ## Changes to credentials

 From time to time the credentials you application relies on may expire, requiring your application to obtain updated credentials.

-Some SDKs provide tools to automatically refresh credentials (https://learn.microsoft.com/en-us/azure/azure-app-configuration/reload-key-vault-secrets-dotnet)

-But in most cases credentials are read on application start-up, either via environment variables or pulled directly from secret stores.
+Where provided by your cloud SDK, you should take advantage of automatically refreshing credentials (see [for example](https://learn.microsoft.com/en-us/azure/azure-app-configuration/reload-key-vault-secrets-dotnet)) to ensure no interruptions to application up-time.

-The simplest method therefore is to restart you application when credentials have been updated either in the environment setup of you application or in the cloud secret store.

-To reduce the risk that of expired credentials render you application kaput, you should:
+In most cases, however, you will need to restart the application to re-read updated environment variables or values within the cloud secret store.
+To ensure timely refreshing of credentials and reduce the risk of unnecessary downtime you should:

-**Work with Change Management to create a Standard Change for your application that allows you to restart the application with no code changes for the purpose of reloading updated credentials**
+> Work with Change Management to create a Standard Change for your application.
+This Standard Change should simply allow you to restart the application with no code changes, and be used solely for the purpose of reloading updated credentials and restarting a crashed application.